natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ### delay bluetooth powering from restart

+Some users said that this helps.
+I did not find any diffrence.

 Create the file `/etc/systemd/system/bluetooth-poweron.service` as root and put the following code into it:

 ```